+Father John will be retiring on June 27, 2021.
 Father John W. O’Brien became pastor of St. Lucy in July 2008.
 He was born in Providence in 1949, the son of Marie and Francis J. O’Brien (both now deceased).
 He has four sisters (Maureen, Sandra (deceased), Joan, and Elaine) and a brother (James).

 After growing up in Smithfield, RI, he attended La Salle Academy (1963-1965) and entered Our Lady of Providence High School Seminary (1965-1967).
 He continued for one year at Our Lady of Providence College Seminary (1967-1968) before leaving to attend the University of Rhode Island, where he earned a BA in Psychology (1971) and an MA in Experimental Psychology (1975).